vflopes/git-changelog/README.md

 ##### types

 A key-value object with allowed types.
 The default pairs comes from **karma**.
 The description is shown when the user type `git changelog --help`.
+Can also be a string with that points to a known preset, allowed values are:

+- `karma`
+- `atom`

 -----------------------------